The 7 Best Sales Books Of All Time – 2022

 4. Best for Entrepreneurs: Influence by Robert Cialdini

-What is the Book About?
+What’s it about?
 Influence is about six principles of persuasion useful for sales, marketing and negotiation.
 Professor Robert Cialdini says certain triggers can influence human decisions almost automatically.
 The six principles are: reciprocity, consistency, social proof, liking, authority and scarcity.

 If you’re a business owner, or you want to be one, then this book is the best for you.
 It explains techniques for influencing people’s decision to buy, that go beyond a one-to-one conversation.
 With some luck, you’ll find examples in the book that you can adapt to your own business.